Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Methodology

-We show examples of the resulting evaporation spectra in Figs.~\ref{fig:spectraphotonsbardeen},~\ref{fig:spectraphotonshayward},~\ref{fig:spectraphotonscgsv}, and~\ref{fig:spectraphotonshaywardlike}.
-The spectra obviously depend on the mass of the evaporating PRBH, which we have set to $M_{\text{pbh}}=10^{13}\,{\text{kg}}$, as it sits roughly in the middle of the mass range of interest.
-Nevertheless, we stress that the features we discuss below do not depend on the chosen mass.
-The resulting spectra all peak approximately between $5\,{\text{MeV}}$ and $10\,{\text{MeV}}$.
-For the Bardeen, Hayward, and CGSV PRBHs we observe that an increase in the regularizing parameter $\ell$ leads to a decrease in the intensity of the spectra \textit{at all energies}.
-These behaviours are consistent with the temperature evolution shown in Fig.~\ref{fig:temperatures}, although we stress that studying the temperature alone is not sufficient to draw these conclusions, since the GBFs also play a key role in determining the shape and intensity of the resulting spectra, as Eq.~(\ref{eq:d2ndtdei}) makes very clear.
-For the Bardeen and Hayward PRBHs the position of the peak in the spectrum is only mildly affected by the regularizing parameter, an increase in which pushes the peak towards slightly lower energies.
+Aside from the amplitude of the spectrum, for the Bardeen and Hayward PRBHs we note that the position of the peak in the spectrum is only mildly affected by the regularizing parameter, an increase in which pushes the peak towards slightly lower energies.
 On the other hand, for the CGSV BH an increase in the regularizing parameter pushes the peak towards slightly higher energies.
 We do not exclude that this different behaviour may be related to the type of core being considered, and we defer a more detailed investigation of this point to future work.
 At any rate, we expect that the behaviour of the spectra discussed above should lead to constraints on $f_{\text{pbh}}$ which are loosened for these classes of PRBHs.